 First, an adult will need to cut the head off of the toothbrush using shears.
 Scissors usually won’t be strong enough for this.
 Check the cut edges to make sure they aren’t too sharp, and if needed smooth them with sandpaper.

 Next, an adult will need to strip the plastic off of the ends of the wires attached to the motor.
 This can be done using wire strippers, or by gently scoring the plastic using scissors then pulling off the plastic.
 You will want about 1 cm of exposed metal wires.
-If you purchased the vibration motor from our store the wires will already be stripped.
+If you purchased the vibration motor from us the wires will already be stripped.

 Now it’s time to assemble your Bristle Bot!
 Stick the vibration motor to the back end of the toothbrush, with the wires pointing toward the front.
 Tape the black (or blue) wire to the negative side of the battery (the side without any writing).